kenstuddy/idea-one-dark-theme/README.md

 ### Option 2: Manual installation

-1. Copy `One Dark.icls` to your IntelliJ IDEA preferences color directory.
+1. Copy `One dark.icls` to your IntelliJ IDEA preferences color directory.
 The directory varies, depending on which JetBrains IDE you are using.

     *The colors directory may need to be created.*